Beyond the Visible: A Survey on Cross-spectral Face Recognition: Introduction

-We note that CFR is more challenging than traditional FR, for both\textit{ human examiners}, as well as \textit{computer vision algorithms}.
-This is due to following three factors.
-Firstly, large \textit{intra-spectral variation}, where within the same modality, face samples of the same subject can impart larger appearance variations than face samples of different subjects.
-Further, \textit{modality gap} is of concern, where appearance variation between two face samples of the same subject can be larger than that of two samples belonging to two different subjects (see Figure~\ref{fig:modality}).
-This may inflict degraded face comparison performance.
-Finally, \textit{limited} availability of \textit{training samples} of cross-modality face image pairs has been a limitation.
+The focus of this survey is on CFR, and specifically on comparing visible face images with images acquired beyond the visible spectrum, namely the infrared spectrum.
+We note that CFR is more challenging than traditional FR for both,\textit{ human examiners}, as well as \textit{computer vision algorithms} due to the following three factors.
+Firstly, there is large \textit{intra-spectral variation}, where within the same modality, face samples of the same subject can exhibit larger appearance variations than face samples of different subjects.
+Secondly, the \textit{modality gap} is of concern, where appearance variation between two face samples of the same subject can be larger than that of two samples belonging to two different subjects (see Figure~\ref{fig:modality}).
+This can result in degraded face recognition performance.
+Finally, the \textit{limited} availability of \textit{training samples} of cross-modality face image pairs can make it difficult to design effective CFR methods using deep neural networks.

-We note that in particular recent advances in CNNs and generative adversarial networks (GANs) have allowed for remarkable improvements in CFR~\cite{ChenR19, ZhangRHSP19,He2019CrossspectralFC,DiAttribute2020}.
+Recent advances in CNNs and generative adversarial networks (GANs) have allowed for remarkable improvements in CFR~\cite{ChenR19, ZhangRHSP19,He2019CrossspectralFC,DiAttribute2020}.
+The goal of this survey article is to provide an overview of these advances.
+Specifically, we describe the proposed methods, used datasets, as well as the results and associated insights.
+In this context, we consider the electromagnetic spectrum ranging from near infrared (NIR) to more challenging bands such as midwave infrared (MWIR) and longwave infrared (LWIR), as illustrated in Figure~\ref{fig:overview}.
+Unlike other introductory overview articles including \cite{SHOJAGHIASS20142807,hu2017heterogeneous, munir2019extensive}, we focus on highlighting recent advances based on \textit{deep learning} in addressing CFR, and techniques that have been developed to bridge the modality gap.
+Table \ref{tab:our_survey_contribution} revisits existing survey papers and highlights novel contributions we present in this survey.

-Motivated by the above, this survey seeks to revisit recent advances in CFR.
-Specifically, we review comprehensively proposed algorithms, used datasets, as well as results and associated insights.
-In this context, we investigate the electromagnetic spectrum ranging from near infrared (NIR) to more challenging bands such as midwave infrared (MWIR) and longwave infrared (LWIR), as illustrated in Figure~\ref{fig:overview}.
-Deviating from other introductory overview articles including \cite{SHOJAGHIASS20142807,hu2017heterogeneous, munir2019extensive}, we here emphasize on highlighting recent advances of \textit{deep learning} in addressing CFR and techniques targeted to bridge the modality gap.
+In particular, we showcase the two main approaches in CFR: (i) cross-spectrum feature-based algorithms, which extract and compare features, and (ii) cross-spectrum image synthesis algorithms, which generate images from one spectrum to another for matching and recognition.
+The former involves comparing infrared probes against visible face image galleries within a common feature subspace.
+However, following the success of GAN-based image synthesis, the latter attempts to synthesize a ``pseudo-visible'' images from infrared images.
+These synthesized face images allow both, academic and commercial off-the-shelf (COTS) FR systems trained on the visible spectrum to be used for comparison.